modanhan/cpsc471/README.md

-# cpsc471
+# CPSC 471
-cpsc 471 project
+CPSC 471 Project

-start by installing python, django and sqlite, refer to stuff here https://www.djangoproject.com/start/

-read the django tutorial if u want.

-run

-python manage.py runserver
+## Requirements

+Make sure Python3, Django and Sqlite are installed.
+Refer to https://www.djangoproject.com/start/ if there are any problems.

+## Running the server

+Use command "python manage.py runserver".

+## Using the application

-to start the server.
+Enter the url http://localhost:8000/home/ into your browser to start using the application.

-this is the site: http://localhost:8000/polls/
+Start by registering as a new user, log into your account, and then you can browse the website for all of its features.

+### Accessing the admin panel (for developing purposes only)

-this is the admin stuff: http://127.0.0.1:8000/admin/
+Enter the url http://127.0.0.1:8000/admin/ into your browser.

+### References

-References: macdhuibh from github, hwjp from stack overflow.
+macdhuibh from github, hwjp from stack overflow.
+Official Django tutorials.